 Travis CI

 You can trigger your checks from your Travis CI builds.
-Below is an example of a .travis.yml
+Below is an example of a .travis.yml that uses the

 Checkly command line trigger feature to run checks from any CI/CD solution.